Kotlin Variables

 Introduction to Variables

 Variables can be either changeable or fixed.
-Changeable variables can be updated during the program's run, meaning their values can change as needed.
-Fixed variables, also known as constants, hold values that stay the same once they are set.
-This helps keep certain data constant during the program's run, ensuring stability.
+Changeable variables can be updated during the program’s execution, while fixed variables, also known as constants, hold values that remain unchanged.
+This distinction helps maintain certain data's stability.

 Definition of Variables